Devil May Cry 5: Music

 In September 2018, Dante's battle theme "Subhuman," composed by Johnson and performed by Suicide Silence, was released.
 It was originally sung by the band's lead vocalist Eddie Hermida, but following sexual misconduct allegations against him, he was replaced by then-former Volumes vocalist Michael Barr.
 The idea for this theme was to explore the dark and goofy sides of Dante's personality through the instruments being played.
 The staff was careful the song accurately reflected the character.

 In December 2018, new franchise character V's original battle theme, "Crimson Cloud," composed by Rona, was released.
 Because V's real identity was not revealed until later in the story, the composers avoided giving him themes related to his origins.
 The final trailer presented the game's ending theme "Legacy," composed by Kota Suzuki and sung by Ali Edwards.
 Edwards worked as both vocalist and lyricist.
 A theme of this song is "family" as well as the idea of people supporting each other.
 The Japanese version of the game includes the song "Mad Qualia" by Hyde.
-Vergil's theme, "Bury the Light" has 80 million views on YouTube.